Reign in Blood: Controversy

-Slayer decided to abandon some of the earlier Satanic themes explored on their previous album Hell Awaits, with Araya describing their new themes as "more on a social level".
 Hanneman was inspired to write "Angel of Death" after he read a number of books on Josef Mengele during a Slayer tour.
 Def Jam's distributor, Columbia Records, refused to distribute the album because of the song, particularly its lyrics describing the Holocaust.
 Reign in Blood was eventually distributed by Geffen Records; however, due to the controversy, it did not appear on Geffen's release schedule and the Geffen logo was not put on the album.
 The song led to accusations of Nazi sympathizing and racism, which have followed the band throughout their career.
 Hanneman has stated that people misinterpret the lyrics, and clarified: "[t]here's nothing I put in the lyrics that says necessarily he was a bad man, because to me — well, isn't that obvious[?]
 I shouldn't have to tell you that."